Trafexofive/Trafexofive/README.md

 - **The crew** - Solutions that help my friends and collaborators
 - **Learning** - Building from scratch teaches what copying or "vibing" never will
 - **Ownership** - My code, my data, my servers, my rules
+- **Recreation** - For the love of the game, This is the only thing that truly matters.
+If you're not having fun, why bother?

 I value:
 - **Data sovereignty** over convenience